Jcparkyn/dpoint/setup-guide.md

 ## Software setup

-The python code requires Python 3.11, and should work on any platform.
+The python code requires Python 3.11.
+I've tried to make sure the codebase works cross-platform, but it's currently only been tested on Windows 10.
+You'll also need a relatively powerful CPU to run the application with its current settings.
+I used an i5-13600KF, but you should be able to get away with something a couple of generations older.
+If you have performance problems, try changing the settings in [configuration and tuning](#configuration-and-tuning).

 1. Open the [python/](./python/) directory (`cd python`).
-2. Create and activate a Python [virtual environment](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) (optional, but recommended).
+1. Create and activate a Python [virtual environment](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) (optional, but recommended).
-3. Install dependencies:
+1. Install dependencies:
 ```bash
 python -m pip install -r requirements.txt
 ```
-4. Run the camera calibration script (see steps [below](#camera-calibration)).
+1. Run the camera calibration script (see steps [below](#camera-calibration)).
 If you're using a Logitech C922 webcam like mine, you may be able to skip this step at the cost of some accuracy.
-5. Optional, for better accuracy: Run the [marker calibration script](./python/calibrate_markers.py).
+1. Optional, for better accuracy: Run the [marker calibration script](./python/calibrate_markers.py).
 Take at least 15 photos of the stylus from different angles (using your calibrated webcam), put them in the `IMAGE_PATH` directory for the script, then run the script.

 ## Running the application